SSJA SHORTLIST - Category Is Books: The queer bookshop helping Glasgow's LGBTQ community

 “It’s really good they know a lot of people online who are trans but it is really valuable to know people in real life that have these similar experiences to you.
 Having community spaces like Category Is Books helps facilitate that.

 “I’m doing the tarot readings, my flatmate’s doing poetry workshops every Wednesday, there’s someone who’s doing haircuts, there’s someone who’s doing Dungeons and Dragons Nights, there’s someone who’s organising letter writing to LGBT prisoners, there’s someone who’s hosting sessions for men and non-binary people who are survivors of sexual abuse and so on.
-They’re providing that space for all of these different people in the community, to either help support themselves a bit more financially or to organise different things for the community.”Every Tuesday, Category Is Books closes to the public to become an LGBTQ-inclusive temporary barber shop, run by 33-year-old Gabriel Jordan.
-Gabriel, a trans man, started barbering four years ago because he felt there wasn’t a safe space for him to do something as simple as get a haircut.
+They’re providing that space for all of these different people in the community, to either help support themselves a bit more financially or to organise different things for the community.”Every Tuesday, Category Is Books closes to the public to become an LGBTQ-inclusive temporary barber shop, run by Gabriel Barber Therapies.
+The owner, a trans man, started barbering four years ago because he felt there wasn’t a safe space for him to do something as simple as get a haircut.

 “A lot of barber shops still refuse women and in salons you still have gendered pricing, so entirely different pricing for women and men.
 That’s quite a big problem.